frankastin24/fuseMVC/README.md

 ## Conclusion

-FuseMVC provides a streamlined approach to developing PHP applications with an MVC architecture.
-By leveraging its routing, controllers, models, and views, developers can create clean, maintainable, and scalable applications with minimal overhead.
-This guide covered the essential concepts to get started with FuseMVC, making it easier to build dynamic web applications efficiently.
+FuseMVC provides a streamlined approach to PHP application development with an MVC architecture.
+With its routing, controllers, models, and views, developers can build clean, maintainable, and scalable applications efficiently.
+This guide outlines the fundamental concepts to get started with FuseMVC, ensuring a smooth development process.